Victoria Azarenka: Azarenka vs. Serena Williams

 Azarenka's most notable rivalry is against Serena Williams.
-They have met 23 times, including eleven times in Grand Slams, with Serena Williams leading their head-to-head 18–5, 10–1 in Grand Slams, and 5–4 in finals.
+They have played 23 times, including 11 times in Grand Slams, with Serena Williams leading their head-to-head 18–5, 10–1 in Grand Slams, and 5–4 in finals.
 Their first meeting was at the 2008 Australian Open, with then-defending champion Williams winning in straight sets.
 Their next meeting would also be at the Australian Open, in the fourth round in 2009, and again Williams was victorious when the Belarusian was forced to retire due to illness, having won the first set but trailing 2–4 in the second.
 However, 2 1/2 months later, Azarenka would achieve her first victory in the rivalry, defeating the injured American in straight sets in the final of the Sony Ericsson Open.
-Williams later won a quarterfinal match between the pair at Wimbledon on her way to winning that championship.
+Williams later won a quarterfinal match between the pair at Wimbledon on her way to winning this championship.

-Once again the pair met at the Australian Open, in the 2010 quarterfinals.
-Azarenka had won the first set and was leading in the second set before Williams came back to win the three-set match, once again on her way to winning the title for the second consecutive year.
+The two played in the 2010 quarterfinals.
+Azarenka had won the first set and was leading in the second set before Williams won the three-set match, and she won the title for the second consecutive year.
 Her dominance continued with straight-sets victories at the Rogers Cup and the US Open in 2011, both times coming after Williams' ranking had plummeted to world No. 175 following Wimbledon.

 The rivalry reached its peak in 2012 with the pair meeting five times, with Serena Williams victorious on each occasion: the Madrid Masters final, the Wimbledon semifinals, the Olympics semifinals, the US Open final, described by many as the best match of the year on WTA, and in the round-robin stage of the year-end championships.
 They had been due to meet in the semifinals of the 2013 Brisbane International, before Azarenka was forced to withdraw due to a toe infection.
 At the Qatar Total Open, Azarenka scored just her second victory over Williams in a WTA Tour match, winning in the championship match in three sets.
 They next faced off on clay at 2013 Internazionali BNL d'Italia which Williams won in straight sets.